AdmiralSnackbar66/dnd/ttrpgs/Non Player Characters/Ellina Tanglewood.md

 # `=this.file.name`
 ## Profile

-[[Ellina Tanglewood]] is the perpetually stressed and chaotic elf manager and chief barista of the [[Firejolt Café]] at Strixhaven University.
+[[Ellina Tanglewood]] is the perpetually stressed and chaotic elf manager and chief barista of the [[Firejolt Café DELETE ME]] at Strixhaven University.
 The inventor of the signature drink, the [[Firejolt Latte]], it is said that no one has ever seen Ellina stand still for more than a second.

 ## Stats
 > [!info] Statblock